-Improving the well-being of small apes and preventing species extinction.
+Improving the well-being of small apes & preventing species extinction.

 Sadly, gibbons face serious threats to their survival because people take them from the jungle and exploit them for human entertainment.

-Gibbons suffer terribly, both mentally and physically, when they are confined in unsafe conditions - held as household pets or restrained in tourist attractions and markets, where people pay money to cuddle them and have a photo taken with a gibbon.
+Gibbons suffer terribly, both mentally and physically, when they are confined in unsafe conditions - held as household pets or restrained in tourist attractions and markets, where people pay money to have a photo taken with them and cuddle them.

 Rescuing gibbons from these situations and helping them return to a normal life is vitally important to saving gibbons from extinction.